golang/dep/docs/failure-modes.md

 It means that the solver was unable to find a combination of versions for all dependencies that satisfy all the rules enforced by the solver.
 It is crucial to note that, just because dep provides a big list of reasons why each version failed _doesn't mean_ you have to address each one!
 That's just dep telling you why it ultimately couldn't use each of those versions in a solution.

 These rules, and specific remediations for failing to meet them, are described in detail in the section on [solver invariants](the-solver.md#solving-invariants).
 This section is about the steps to take when solving failures occur in general.
-But, to set context, here's a quick summary:
+But, to set context, here's a summary:

 * **`[[constraint]]` conflicts:** when projects in the dependency graph disagree on what [versions](gopkg.toml.md#version-rules) are acceptable for a project, or where to [source](gopkg.toml.md#source) it from.
   * Remediation will usually be either changing a `[[constraint]]` or adding an `[[override]]`, but genuine conflicts may require forking and hacking code.